joakimk/osx_vs_linux_copy_cache_issue/README.md

 ---

 For our use-case we want to run the docker build after pulling an image to ensure it's up to date.
-When the cache works this build takes seconds, otherwise it takes up to 10 minutes.
+When the COPY cache works this build takes seconds, otherwise it takes up to 10 minutes.

 ---